Avoid Bot Detection With Playwright Stealth: 9 Solutions for 2025

 - Use

-to manage cookies:pythonfrom playwright.sync_api import sync_playwright import json with sync_playwright() as p: browser = p.chromium.launch(headless=True) # Scenario 1: Load cookies from a previous session try: with open("cookies.json", "r") as f: saved_cookies = json.load(f) context = browser.new_context() context.add_cookies(saved_cookies) except FileNotFoundError: context = browser.new_context() page = context.new_page() page.goto("https://www.example.com/login") # Navigate to a page that sets cookies # Perform login or other actions that generate cookies # ... page.goto("https://www.example.com/dashboard") # Access a page requiring session page.screenshot(path="session_managed.png") # Scenario 2: Save current session cookies for future use current_cookies = context.cookies() with open("cookies.json", "w") as f: json.dump(current_cookies, f) browser.close()
+browser.new_context()to create isolated sessions andcontext.add_cookies()orcontext.storage_state()to manage cookies:Proper cookie management ensures that your bot maintains a consistent identity across requests, mimicking a returning user.pythonfrom playwright.sync_api import sync_playwright import json with sync_playwright() as p: browser = p.chromium.launch(headless=True) # Scenario 1: Load cookies from a previous session try: with open("cookies.json", "r") as f: saved_cookies = json.load(f) context = browser.new_context() context.add_cookies(saved_cookies) except FileNotFoundError: context = browser.new_context() page = context.new_page() page.goto("https://www.example.com/login") # Navigate to a page that sets cookies # Perform login or other actions that generate cookies # ... page.goto("https://www.example.com/dashboard") # Access a page requiring session page.screenshot(path="session_managed.png") # Scenario 2: Save current session cookies for future use current_cookies = context.cookies() with open("cookies.json", "w") as f: json.dump(current_cookies, f) browser.close()

 6. Adjust Viewport Size and Device Emulation